repoze/repoze.configuration/docs/config.rst

-It's best practice to register both a "short name" and a "tag name" entry point defintion for a single directive, in case the short name can't be used by configuration file authors due to conflicts between short names registered by third-party packages.
+It's best practice to register both a "short name" and a "tag name" entry point definition for a single directive, in case the short name can't be used by configuration file authors due to conflicts between short names registered by third-party packages.